neon-bindings/website/docs/introduction.md

 ## Why Neon?

-With Neon, you can create native Node modules like you might in C or C++, but with none of the fear and headaches associated with unsafe systems programming.
+With Neon, you can create native Node modules like you might in C or C++, but with none of the headaches and anxiety associated with unsafe systems programming.
 Embedding Rust in Node can be useful for many reasons:

 - Raw performance
 - Threads and parallel programming